 The API gateway uses dynamic groups to manage access in your tenancy so we will need to create a new dynamic group and set some policies.
 We'll need the compartment OCID for the compartment that we're going to create our gateway within, so hit Identity -> Compartments and copy the OCID that you are planning to use.
 Next, create a new dynamic group with the following definition (substituting the proper compartment OCID):

-Now we'll create a policy that is specific to your tenancy and the newly created dynamic group.
+Now we'll need to create a policy that is specific to your tenancy and the newly created dynamic group.
 You'll need to substitute your own group name and compartment name as appropriate:

 For reference, here's how those statements look in my tenancy: